Fighting a losing battle with chronic neck pain Brisbane? We’ve got a plan to help you live pain free.

 This article explores the most common causes of neck tension.

-Neck pain can be triggered by many things including Whiplash injuries, locked faccet joints (vertebra), nerve compressions (radiculopathy), disc bulges.
-A wry neck is a common condition involving either a locked joint or a bulging disc..
+Pain can be triggered by many things including Whiplash injuries, locked facet joints (vertebra), nerve compressions (radiculopathy), disc bulges.
+A wry neck is a common condition involving either a locked joint or a bulging disc.
 It’s important to consult with a qualified clinician such as a Myotherapist or Remedial Massage Therapist to get an accurate assessment of what the underlying cause is.
 Don’t assume symptoms that sound like what we are discussing are what you have – get a diagnosis and understand what’s causing your pain.

 Muscular strain is a common source of neck pain.